goddammit/mangosta-android/README.md

 Mangosta for Android is an open source, open standard, XMPP/Jabber client.

-It is designed to be a technology demonstration: it is not available on the Play Store, F-Droid or any other app store.
+It is designed as a technology demonstration: it is not available on the Play Store, F-Droid or any other app store.
 You can install it as you wish.

 Mangosta for Android is part of the [MongooseIM platform](https://github.com/esl/MongooseIM).